 This delicious Pasta Pomodoro is fresh, filling, and bursting with great flavors.
-The hot buttered pasta and a thick sauce is easy to make and will surely become a family favorite.
+The hot buttered pasta and thick sauce made with garlic and fresh basil are easy to make and will surely become a family favorite.

 - Prep the onion and garlic.
 Chop half a yellow onion and mince the garlic cloves.

 - Cook them.
 Place the minced garlic and onion in a pan with extra virgin olive oil.
 Over medium heat, stir the ingredients until the onion turns translucent.

 - Blend the tomatoes.
 In a blender, pulse the whole peeled tomatoes until they are pureed, about 5 pulses.

 - Add the tomatoes.
 Pour the tomato sauce into the pan and stir over medium-low heat for about 15 minutes.